grufelous/starnonymous/README.md

 ###### Name subject to changes

 ## Introduction
 Starnonymous is an anonymous internet board for you to broadcast your deepest thoughts out loud.
 This projects seeks to let you freely talk about what is bothering you, about things that typically do not make it into everyday talk, about what drives you and what scares you.
 It is not by any means meant as a forum for bullying, spreading hate, or invoking fear in anyone.
 I hope the community does not take this project for performing such offences.

+## Building and running
+Use ```python manage.py runserver``` inside the folder ```starnonymous``` to build, run, and locally deploy the Django webserver with this project.
+Django can be easily installed with pip.

 ## Inspiration
 Last year, I came across a project in CMoC - which, loosely, is Cluster Innovation Center's own version of GSoC - with the same ideals.
 The said project is live at https://skyofthoughts.github.io.
 Moved by the same, I took the challenge of learning and developing a similar platform.
 The developers of Sky Of Thoughts are @jervis446 and @iashris, from what is apparent in the commit logs.